jccpalmer/docs/docker/grav.md

 ## Installation

-[Installing the Grav container](/docker/grav/install): Here's where you'll find the instructions to install the Grav Docker container.
+[Installing the Grav container](/docker/grav/install): Here's where you'll find the instructions on how to install the Grav Docker container.